Radix-Live/Guides/GatewayAPI-Full/README.md

 ```
 Run `pg_lsclusters` to check that it started correctly.

-> Tune memory on both main and replica Postgres instances: https://pgtune.leopard.in.ua/#/ (DB Type=oltp, use 1/3 of server's RAM, 16-32 Gb should be more than enough)
+> Tune memory on both main and replica Postgres instances: https://pgtune.leopard.in.ua/#/
+> (DB Type=oltp, use 1/3 of server's RAM, 16-32 Gb should be more than enough; CPUs - half of server's threads)
-> just copy settings and  append to the bottom the conf file (`/etc/postgresql/12/writer/postgresql.conf` and `/etc/postgresql/12/main/postgresql.conf`)
+> just copy settings and  append to the bottom the conf files (`/etc/postgresql/12/writer/postgresql.conf` and `/etc/postgresql/12/main/postgresql.conf`).
-> Do writer first, then restart both services one-by-one, then do main, then restart main again
+> Stop postgres (`pg_ctlcluster 12 main stop` and `pg_ctlcluster 12 writer stop`), then update the above files, then bring up writer first, then bring up main.

 Increase archive storage on the writer cluster.
 This will allow replica to resync even after prolonged downtime but will consume some disk space (around 10-15Gb).
 Use smaller value if this is a concern.
 Add to the conf file:
 ```